MWatty/the-office-memory-game-pet-edition/README.md

 #### Design

-* The overall desing of the website is fun and simple.
+* The overall design of the website is fun and simple.
 The site owner wants the user to simply navigate and understand what is on offer without being inundated with information.
 Clear text and imagery are used to achieve this.

 #### Colour

-* A palette of Blacks, Greys and Whites are used with a pop of neon color in parts.
-The use of such colours is to reflect the theme of an office based environment.
+* A palette of Blacks, Greys and Whites are used with a pop of neon colour in parts.
+The use of such colours is to reflect the theme of an office-based environment.

 * When choosing the colours the [Colour Picker Tool](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Colors/Color_picker_tool) was used to assist.

 #### Typography

-* Courier Prime was chose as this is a font typically associated with an office environment and marries well with the theme of "the office".
+* Courier Prime was chosen as this is a font typically associated with an office environment and marries well with the theme of "the office".
 This was chosen using [google fonts](https://fonts.google.com/)

 * font-family: 'Courier Prime', monospace;